-The claim came yesterday from party leader Russel Norman, at the party's North Island policy conference at Pukemokimoki Marae.
+The claim came yesterday from co-leader Russel Norman, at the party's North Island policy conference at Pukemokimoki Marae.

 The proposed reservoir and irrigation scheme involving the damming of the Makororo River will lead to more intensive dairying by corporate farming concerns - meaning "more cows" and "more dirty rivers", Mr Norman said.